pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/03_Installation.md

 If either classes, field collections, object bricks or tables already exist, the installation cannot be started.

-After this installation routine, additional configurations have to be made - most important Product, ProductCategory and eventually `EcommerceFrameworkConfig.php`.
+After this installation routine, additional configurations have to be made - most important Product and ProductCategory.
+Please see [Configuration](./04_Configuration) for further information on available options.

 ## Configure Product and Product Category Class